 - Place onion inside a Chopper with the cover, and chop.
 This keeps the onion smell in the Chopper and lid instead of wafting through the air to sting your eyes.

-- Chopped onions, whether raw or cooked, can be frozen in an airtight container for up to 3 months…the cooked onion can be tossed into dishes without thawing.
+Chopped onions, raw or cooked, can be frozen in an airtight container for up to 3 months…the cooked onion can be tossed into dishes without thawing.

-- Quickly cut a medium sized onion into wedges for a stir fry using a wedger for apples.
+- Quickly cut a medium-sized onion into wedges for a stir fry using a wedge for apples.

 - “Wash” your hands with a stainless steel item (like a spoon) to remove onion and garlic odors.

-- Remember that one clove of garlic is one piece; a bulb is made of lots of cloves…if you use a whole bulb when a recipe calls for a clove; you’re either going out to dinner or keeping the vampires away!
+Remember that one clove of garlic s one piece; a bulb is made of lots of cloves…if you use a whole bulb when a recipe calls for a clove; you’re either going out to dinner or keeping the vampires away!

-- Garlic eaten during pregnancy reduces the risk of pre-clampsia.
-Studies show that it may also boost birth weight of babies destined to be too small.
+Garlic eaten during pregnancy reduces the risk of pre-eclampsia.
+Studies show that it may also boost the birth weight of babies destined to be too small.

-- Garlic used in the garden has been known to ward off many different types of animals and insects.
-Garlic is a great defense against Tick bites and mosquito bites.
+When used and grown in the garden, Garlic has been known to ward off many different types of animals and insects.
+It can also be a great defense against Tick bites and mosquito bites.